CIS-566-Fall-2023/hw04-stylization/README.md

 ## 3. Outlines
 Make your objects pop by adding outlines to your scene!

+Specifically, we'll be creating ***Post Process Outlines*** based on Depth and Normal buffers of our scene!

+### To-Do:
-1. Start by sourcing custom depth and normal maps of select objects in your scene.
-[ADD MORE TECHNICAL DETAIL] You should be able to reference this video for some hints on how to do this [VIDEO LINK]
+1. Start by sourcing custom depth and normal buffers of your scene.
+Bla bla bla.
+You should be able to reference this video for some hints on how to do this [VIDEO LINK].
+2. Watch and follow along this additional video to learn more about Unity's Custom Render Features in the Universal Render Pipeline, and implement your own very simple "Inversion" Render Feature.
+3. Finally, create a Full Screen shader that will take in the depth and/or normal buffers we sourced, in order to draw outlines onto the screen!
-2. Create an interesting, ANIMATED outline effect that resembles some kind of 2D art medium.
+    - Do some research into different kinds of edge detection filters, including SobeCreate an interesting, ANIMATED outline effect that resembles some kind of 2D art medium.
   1. E.g. Pencil Sketch/Crayons/Paint Strokes/Etc. Use your knowledge of toolbox functions to add some wobble, or warping or noise onto the lines that changes over time.
 Here's an example of outline animation [LINK TO SONIC OUTLINE ZOOMED IN]
   2. IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]